hwangsab/EE-399-HW3/README.md

 Number of training samples: 11172
 Number of test samples: 2794

-Coefficients of the linear boundary: [[2.70133468]] Point of intersection: [-0.0986239]
+Coefficients of the linear boundary: [2.70133468] Point of intersection: [-0.0986239]
 Accuracy: 0.96
 ```

 #### Part II Problem (b): Linear classification of three digits using LDA
-Computing the percentage of variance captured by each of the first 6 SVD modes yielded:
+The linear classifier for 3 selected digits was built around the following parameters:
 ```
 Number of samples for digit 3: 7141
 Number of samples for digit 7: 0